erthink/libmdbx/README.md

 	`mdbx_env_set_oomfunc()` allows to set a callback, which will be called in the event of memory exhausting during long-time read transaction.
 	Callback will be invoked with PID and pthread_id of offending thread as parameters.
-	Callback can do any of this things to remedy the problem:
+	Callback can do any of these things to remedy the problem:

 	* wait for read transaction to finish normally;